- What is the Cost of Purchasing a Home: Is It Different for a First-Time Homebuyer

 If you are a first-time homebuyer, take a moment to pat yourself on the back for getting to this point in life for one, and then it would be a good idea to read on because, for all of you who are first-time homebuyers, there are many programs out there to help you obtain your first home!

-From Fannie Mae to Freddie Mac, Federal Government subsidy programs, and guaranteed loans to help you with your first-time homebuying process!
+From Fannie Mae to Freddie Mac, Federal Government subsidy programs, and guaranteed loans with lower to no interest rates are available to help you with your first-time homebuying process!
 A great place to start your own research would be the main website for the FHA, the Federal Housing Administration.
+Besides some credit unions, FHA loans are some of the easiest to obtain with lower credit scores and a lower monthly payment.

 The following are links to a couple of first-time homebuyer programs that may be of use to you in some way!